Eagle eye: Eye anatomy and physiology

 The outer most region of the eye is the cornea; light passes through the cornea first.
 Light is then refracted when passed through the cornea given its curved convex shape.
-"The image formed by the cornea is upside down and reversed from right to left."(Journey N, 1997-2019) The layers of the cornea in raptors include: the Anterior corneal epithelium, Anterior limiting lamina (Bowman's layer), Substantia propria (stroma comprising the majority of corneal thickness),Posterior limiting lamina (Descemet's membrane) Posterior epithelium (endothelium).
+The image formed by the cornea is upside down and reversed from right to left.
+The layers of the cornea in raptors include: the anterior corneal epithelium, anterior limiting lamina (Bowman's layer), substantia propria (stroma comprising the majority of corneal thickness), posterior limiting lamina (Descemet's membrane) posterior epithelium (endothelium).

-The iris in eagles appears yellow and functions similarly to the iris in humans.
-The iris contracts and dilates to control the amount of light received by the retina.
-The muscles of the iris "striated muscle, smooth muscle, and a myopepithelial dilator muscle" Tucker, V. A. (2000–12) when contracted change the appearance of the pupil size.
+The iris in eagles functions similarly to the iris in humans, it contracts and dilates to control the amount of light received by the retina.
 Eagles have large transparent lenses that have the ability to change shape.
-The purpose of the lens being able to change shape is so eagles can quickly focus of an object with accuracy.
+The purpose of the lens being able to change shape is so eagles can quickly focus on an object with accuracy.
 The sclera is made of approximately 15 small bones which give the eye its shape and function to protect the inner structures of the eye.
 The ciliary muscles originate at the sclera and are located within the ciliary body.
 These muscles are striated and function to change the shape of the lens.

 An eagle's retina allows for a higher Nyquist limit.
 Its retina is more pronounced with rod cells and cone cells.
 In the eagle, the retina's fovea has one million cells per mm2 as compared to 200,000 per mm2 in humans.
 Eagles have large eyes that take up half of their skull.
 A large portion of the eagle's skull is dedicated to sight because it is essential for their survival.
 Eagles eyes are flat and wide toward the back to maximize the image that is formed within the eye.
 At the back of the eye there's a layer of photoreceptor cells (rods and cones) called the retina that transmit visual information to the brain.
 Eagles have a deep central fovea and a shallow temporal fovea that function for better visual acuity and higher resolution of sight.
 "The line of sight of the deep fovea points forwards and approximately 45 degrees to the right or left of the head axis, while that of the shallow fovea also points forwards but approximately 15 degrees to the right or left of the head axis."